15 Best Cable Machine Leg Exercises (With Workout Routine)

 3. The rope will be against your back and at your shoulders.

-4. Keeping your back straight, take a step forward, bending your knees and getting them as close to the floor as possible.
+4. Keep your back straight, take a step forward, bend your knees, and get them as close to the floor as possible.

 5. Push yourself back to the starting position and repeat with the other foot.